HTTPArchive/almanac.httparchive.org/src/content/en/2020/ecommerce.md

 PNG usage remained roughly at the [same level as 2019](../2019/ecommerce#png) (at 27% for both desktop and mobile).
 We observed drop in jpg usage (4% for desktop and 6% for mobile).
 Out of this drop, most of it went towards increased GIF usage.
 GIFs are quite common on ecommerce homepages whereas GIFs may not be much used on product detail pages.
 Since our methodology only looks at homepages, this explains the significantly high usage of GIFs across ecommerce sites.
 Lighthouse has an audit which recommends using "video formats for animated content".
 This is a technique ecommerce sites can use to optimize for performance but still retain animation properties of GIFs.
 See [this article](https://web.dev/replace-gifs-with-videos/) for more details.

 WebP usage across ecommerce sites still remains very low though usage increased by 100% and went from a total of 1% usage in 2019 to 2% usage in 2020.
 WebP format is now nearly 10 years old and even after allowing for progressive enhancement using the 'picture' tag, usage has remained low.
 In 2020, WebP got a new lease of life when Safari introduced support in [Safari 14](https://caniuse.com/webp).
-However, web almanac for this year is based on Aug-2020 and Safari support came in Sep-2020 so any stats presented here doesn't reflect the impact of support added by Safari.
+However, the Web Almanac for this year is based on Aug-2020 and Safari support came in Sep-2020 so any stats presented here doesn't reflect the impact of support added by Safari.

 This year, in Chrome 85 (released in Aug-2020), we also saw support for AVIF which is a [more efficient image format compared to WebP](https://www.ctrl.blog/entry/webp-avif-comparison.html).
 In next year's analysis, we hope to cover AVIF usage across ecommerce sites.
 Similar to WebP, AVIF is also progressive enhancement and can be implemented using the 'picture' tag to address [cross-browser concerns](https://caniuse.com/avif).